 |Design Domain||Model or Library Kind||File Extension||Notes|

-A component can range from something simple, like a two pin resistor, right through to a large FPGA with hundreds and hundreds of pins.
+A component can range from something simple, like a two-pin resistor, to a large connector with hundreds and hundreds of pins.
 To give flexibility over how the components can be organized on the schematic sheets, the software includes a number of useful, display-related features.

-Once you have linked in other domain models and add parameters, the symbol becomes a component.
-Many designers continue to refer to it a symbol when they see it on the schematic - because that's what you see - but attached to that symbol are the other domain models and parametric details that define it as a component.
-This article will use the term symbol to describe the graphical objects and pins that are placed in the schematic library editor, in all other situations it will be referred to as the component.
+Once you have linked in other domain models and added parameters, the symbol becomes a component.
+Many designers continue to refer to it as a symbol when they see it on the schematic because that's what they see but attached to that symbol are the other domain models and parametric details that define it as a component.
+This document uses the term symbol to describe the graphical objects and pins that are placed in the schematic library editor.
+In all other situations, it is referred to as the component.

 The symbol is created in the schematic library editor.
-It is created by placing graphical objects to build the required shape, and then the pins are added.
-It is the pins that bring electrical intelligence to the component, they are what the software identifies as the electrical connection points, and what are mapped to the pads on the PCB footprint.
+It is created by placing graphical objects to build the required shape then the pins are added.
+It is the pins that bring electrical intelligence to the component.
+They are what the software identifies as the electrical connection points and what is mapped to the pads on the PCB footprint.

 Notes about symbol creation:

 The software supports different display representations of the same component.
-For example, some of your clients might prefer to have their resistors drawn as a rectangle, while others prefer a wavy line.
+For example, some of your customers might prefer to have their resistors drawn as a rectangle, while others prefer a wavy line.

-The required mode is chosen when the component is placed from the library onto the schematic sheet, using the Mode selector in the Properties panel.
+The required mode is chosen when the component is placed from the library onto the schematic sheet using the Mode selector in the Graphical region of the Properties panel.
 The default placement mode is the mode that was displayed in the library editor when the library was last saved.

-In some instances it is more appropriate to divide the component into a number of symbols, each of which is referred to as a Part.
-Examples include: each resistor in a resistor network; the coil and contact sets in a relay; each I/O bank in a large FPGA; or each pin in a connector, for example if you prefer to place connector pins throughout the sheet, rather than routing the wiring to a single connector symbol.
+In some instances, it is more appropriate to divide the component into a number of symbols, each of which is referred to as a Part.
+Examples include each resistor in a resistor network, the coil and contact sets in a relay, or each pin in a connector, for example, if you prefer to place connector pins throughout the sheet, rather than routing the wiring to a single connector symbol.

 These components are referred to as multi-part components.
-Each part is drawn individually in the schematic library editor, and pins are added accordingly.
-The image below shows the same resistor network drawn as a single part, then as 4 separate parts.
+Each part is drawn individually in the schematic library editor and pins are added accordingly.
+The image below shows the same resistor network drawn as a single part then as four separate parts.

 Notes on working with multi-part components: